-Welcome to Mrs. Gaston’s page for all things ESL!
+Welcome to Mrs. Gaston’s page for all things EL!

 As far as my family goes, I am married to Jordan Gaston.
 He works as a paramedic for MedStar and has a love and passion for emergency medicine.
 We have three children, named Leighton, Laynee, and our youngest, Landry.
-Leighton just turned ten years old.
-He is in Fifth Grade at Adams this year!
-Laynee is six years old, and even though she is small, she keeps everyone in our family super busy!
-She is in First Grade at Adams.
-Landry celebrated his third birthday this summer, and he keeps us super busy.
+Leighton just turned twleve years old.
+He will attend 6th grade at Smith Middle School this year!
+Laynee is seven years old, and even though she is small, she keeps everyone in our family super busy!
+She is in Second Grade at Adams.
+Landry celebrated his fourth birthday this summer, and he keeps us super busy.
 Your child will hear stories about my children frequently throughout the year.